 Students are to report to the Front Office and 'sign in' where their lateness will be recorded and a digital slip will be handed to them.
 Students are to bring a note from home explaining the reason for their lateness.
 Students may be required to make up the missed time during their own time.
-Parents/carers will be notified of lateness through SMS.
-Persistent lateness will be referred to the year group Deputy Principal.
+Parents/caregivers will be notified of repeated lateness.
+Persistent lateness will be referred to a Deputy Principal.